gsmarshall/gsmarshall.github.io/rp_malcomb/RP-Malcomb-Report.md

 Furthermore, it was sometimes unclear how the authors used the FEWSNET data on livelihood zones, because they included relatively little discussion of the variables in question – percent of food from one’s own farm, percent of income from wage labor, and percent of income from cash crops.
 A careful reading of the paper suggests that Malcomb et al. frame the first two as positive and the third as negative, but there is some uncertainty here, and our reproduction may have reversed the direction of one of these variables, explaining some of the divergence between the reproduction results and the original study.

+It is also important to reiterate the levels of uncertainty apparent in all geographic representations (Longley et al. 2005).
+The data used for the replication is based on a specific conception of the real world, and each of the various data sources have a specific level of error within them.
+Furthermore, the aggregation of data from the household level into the village level, and later into traditional authorities can lead to uncertainty in representation.

 ## Conclusion